The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory: Cosmological Model and Observable Signatures

 In standard cosmological models under GR, the growth rate can be approximated as $f(z) \propto \Omega_m(z)^{0.55}$ \citep{wang98a,linder05a,linder07a}.
 However, with the same expansion history, theories of modified gravity may predict different rates of structure growth, which motivates a simple parameterization to modifications to $f(z) \propto \Omega_m(z)^{\gamma}$, where departures from $\gamma=0.55$ correspond to departures from GR.
 Another strong prediction from GR is that the two metric potentials $\Psi$ and $\Phi$ (corresponding to time and space perturbations of the metric) are the same ($\Psi=\Phi$).
 This is not necessarily so in theories of modified gravity, and the difference in the two potentials (known as gravitational slip) can affect the difference between the trajectories of relativistic and non-relativist particles.

 In this work, we follow the analysis of \citet{2019PhRvD..99l3505A} to test for more general deviations from GR.
-Starting from scalar metric perturbations in the conformal Newtonian Gauge, represented as $ds^2 = a^2(\tau)[(1 + 2\Psi)d\tau^2 - (1 - 2\Phi)\delta_{ij}dx_idx_j$] with conformal time $\tau$ defined through $d\tau=dt/a(t)$, this phenomenological model allows modification to the Poisson equations.
+Starting from scalar metric perturbations in the conformal Newtonian Gauge, represented as $ds^2 = a^2(\tau)[(1 + 2\Psi)d\tau^2 - (1 - 2\Phi)\delta_{ij}dx_idx_j$] with conformal time $\tau$ defined through $d\tau=dt/a(t)$, this phenomenological model allows modification to the Poisson equations, or equivalently, to the time-variation of the gravitational constant and gravitational slip \citep[e.g.,][]{zhao09a}.
 A time-dependent parameter $\mu(a)$ plays a similar role to the $\gamma$ parameter in modifying the growth rate.
 The model also allows a perturbation of the potential for massless particles relative to matter particles through the time-dependent parameter $\Sigma(a)$.
 These two parameters provide linear perturbations to the GR form of gravity according to the relations

 where $k$ is the wavenumber and $\delta$ is the comoving-gauge density perturbation.
 Both $\mu(a)$ and $\Sigma(a)$ are equal to zero at all redshifts in GR.
 This parameterization has the advantage that the $\Sigma$ term can be constrained independently by weak lensing with only mild degeneracy with $\mu$.
 The RSD measurements probe the response of matter to a gravitational potential and therefore provide independent constraints on the $\mu$ term.
 Again, following \citet{2019PhRvD..99l3505A}, we describe the redshift evolution of $\mu$ and $\Sigma$ as